Connect with others who understand.

 Symptoms of Morning Migraine

 Symptoms of morning migraine are similar to those that happen at any time of the day.
-Migraine symptoms may change as you move through the different phases of a migraine.
+Migraine symptoms may change as you move through the different phases of migraine.
 Early phases of a migraine attack might start the day or evening before, then cause more noticeable symptoms — like head pain or visual disturbances — the morning after.

-“If I’m waking up with a migraine in the morning, it’s because the migraine was triggered the day before,” said D’angelo.
+“If I’m waking up with a migraine attack in the morning, it’s because the migraine was triggered the day before,” said D’angelo.

 Common migraine symptoms include: